Nov 11, 2021

-TikTok has been named as the fastest growing social media platform of all time, making the shortlist as one of the most downloaded apps globally for the past two years.
+TikTok has been named as the fastest growing social media platform of all time, making the shortlist as one of the most downloaded apps globally for the past three years.

-The short-form video app saw rapid growth during the COVID pandemic, as many users found time to explore the platform and connect with their online audiences in new ways.
-In Q1 2020, TikTok set the record for the most downloads in a single quarter for a social app, at 315 million installs.
+The short-form video app saw rapid growth during the COVID-19 pandemic, as many users found time to explore the platform and connect with their online audiences in new ways.
+In Q1 2020, the rapid rise of TikTok set the record for the most downloads in a single quarter for a social app, at 315 million installs.

-TikTok has 800 million active users worldwide.
-That makes TikTok 9th in terms of social network sites, ahead of LinkedIn, Twitter, Pinterest, and Snapchat.
+TikTok has one billion active users worldwide.
+That makes TikTok 7th in terms of social network sites (excluding the Chinese version Douyin at 600 million users), ahead of LinkedIn, Twitter, Pinterest, and Snapchat.

 Putting this into perspective: it took Instagram six years from its launch to gain the same number of monthly active users that TikTok managed to achieve in under three years.
 And for Facebook to hit the same monthly active users mark, it took the best part of four years.

-Marketers are drawn to TikTok as it reflects a key social media trend for creativity and collaboration amongst young audiences.
-Its fast-paced nature keeps users engaged for relatively long periods of time, with users spending an average of 52 minutes per day on the app.
+Marketers are drawn to TikTok as it reflects a key social media trend for creative skills and collaboration amongst young audiences.
+Its fast-paced nature keeps users engaged for relatively long periods, with users spending an average of 52 minutes per day on the app.

 90 percent of all TikTok users access the app on a daily basis.
 Not only that, they are extremely active on the app.
 A study observing the behavior of TikTok users in the span of one month shows that 68 percent of TikTok users watch someone else’s video and 55 percent upload their own videos (Globalwebindex, 2019).

 TikTok began as an app called Musical.ly in 2014, a platform on which users created and shared short lip-sync videos.
 In 2016, Chinese tech company Bytedance launched a version of Musical.ly known as Douyin to the Chinese market before introducing it overseas as TikTok in 2017.
-Understanding the platform's potential, particularly among young digital natives, Bytedance bought and incorporated Musical.ly and it became the version of TikTok we know today.
+Understanding the platform's potential, particularly to connect with young audiences that are digital natives, Bytedance bought and incorporated Musical.ly and it became the version of TikTok we know today.
 Bytedance still operates Douyin separately in the Chinese market.

 TikTok calls itself the “destination for short-form mobile videos.”

-Users can create and upload a video—up to 15 seconds long (although you can string together four separate videos to create 60-second pieces)—incorporating music with filters and editing effects, or showing the user lip-synching or dancing to a song.
+Users can create and upload a video incorporating music with filters and editing effects, or showing the user lip-synching or dancing to a song.
+Videos are often short, at about 15 seconds long though TikTok has been increasing the duration available - allowing 10 minutes as of March 2022.

-For example, Taylor Price offers Generation Z finance advice to over 830K followers.
+For example, Taylor Price offers Generation Z finance advice to over 1.1 million followers.

 TikTok is most popular with teenagers around the world, who are generally early adopters of new social media platforms.
 They figured out early on how to use and adapt the platform to their tastes and needs, and many have gathered thousands of followers over the past few years.